 If you are disciplined as a Title 38 federal employee, the agency will usually conduct an Administrative Investigation Board (AIB).
 This Board will usually consist of your peers.
 It will meet and interview people and gather evidence.
 It is essential to have our Houston federal employee attorney present during the AIB in order to assist you with protecting your rights.

 The AIB could be the beginning of a suspension as a disciplinary action, a report to your licensing board, or even termination.
-At Pines Federal, we have a specific talent for representing V.A. employees before the AIB.
+At The Law Offices of Eric L. Pines, PLLC, we have a specific talent for representing V.A. employees before the AIB.
 On a number of occasions our Houston federal employee attorneys have successfully assisted V.A. employees and have had all charges brought against them withdrawn.

 Should you end up with a negative assessment for the AIB finding, you have the right to appear before a Disciplinary Appeals Board (DAB) in order to make your case.
 The DAB hearing is held like a formal legal hearing, and legal representation is essential.
 When your future employment depends on a DAB, retain the services of our experienced legal counsel for the best possible results.
 For more than 20 years, our team has served federal employees in Houston and nationwide.
 Let us guide you through your DAB hearing now.